Passionate and Committed to Ending Eating Disorders

 Dr Madalyn Marcus

-Dr. Marcus is a Clinical Psychologist and Director of Fairmarc Psychology Centre, a private practice in Toronto.
-She is also Adjunct Faculty member in the Department of Psychology at York University and provides various workplace mental health workshops/trainings.
+Dr Marcus is a Clinical Psychologist and Director of Fairmarc Psychology Centre, a private practice in Toronto.
+She is also an Adjunct Faculty member in the Department of Psychology at York University and provides various workplace mental health workshops/ training.
 She has extensive experience in psychological assessment and treatment of individuals with diverse clinical concerns including eating disorders, mood and anxiety disorders, personality disorders, trauma, self-harm behaviour, and interpersonal and adjustment related difficulties.
 She provides individual and group therapy, as well as comprehensive psychological assessments including cognitive and personality assessments.
-While she has experience in a number of evidence-based treatments, her primary approach includes Cognitive-Behavioural Therapy ( CBT), Dialectical-Behavioural Therapy ( DBT) and mindfulness based approaches.
-Dr. Marcus’s professional experience includes psychology positions in outpatient, inpatient, day hospital, community, and private practice settings.
+While she has experience in a number of evidence-based treatments, her primary approach includes Cognitive-Behavioural Therapy ( CBT), Dialectical-Behavioural Therapy (DBT) and mindfulness-based approaches.
+Dr Marcus’s professional experience includes psychology positions in outpatient, inpatient, day hospital, community, and private practice settings.
 She received her PhD in Clinical Psychology from York University.

 Working in the financial industry and RBC for over a decade Andre has proven his ability to understand the personal needs of an individual to assist in achieving their goals as both a leader and a Financial Advisor.
 During his time Andre has also expanded his expertise volunteering for Juvenile Diabetes Research Fund, United Way, Free the Children, and Junior Achievement.
 He graduated from the University of Waterloo with a Bachelor of Arts, specializing in Communications and Political Science.
 Through his experience with a genuine passion to support his community and those in need make him a great asset to the WaterStone Foundation’s Financial Aid Committee.